SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Campgrounds near Jonesville, Vermont provide access to diverse outdoor experiences across the central Vermont region.
-Little River State Park Campground and Smugglers Notch State Park Campground offer established camping options within 30 minutes of Jonesville, featuring tent sites, RV camping, cabin rentals, and glamping accommodations.
+Campgrounds near Jonesville, Vermont cover a wide range of camping options across the central Vermont region, from RV camping and cabin rentals to remote boat-in tent sites.
+Little River State Park Campground and Smugglers Notch State Park Campground are both within 30 minutes of Jonesville, featuring tent sites, RV camping, cabin rentals, and glamping accommodations.
 The Waterbury Reservoir area provides both developed campgrounds and remote boat-in tent sites.
-Several campgrounds in the area feature waterfront locations, while others are nestled in wooded settings at the base of Vermont's iconic Green Mountains.
+Several campgrounds in the area feature waterfront locations, while others are in wooded settings at the base of Vermont's iconic Green Mountains.

 Camping seasons typically run from mid-May through mid-October at most established campgrounds in the region.
 Little River State Park operates from May 19 to October 22, while Smugglers Notch has a slightly shorter season ending October 15.
 Many campgrounds require advance reservations, particularly for weekend stays and holiday periods.
 The mountainous terrain creates variable weather conditions, with cooler temperatures at higher elevations even during summer months.
 Waterbury Reservoir remote sites are accessible only by boat, adding logistical considerations for those seeking more secluded experiences.
 As one camper noted, "There are many beautiful backcountry campsites right on the water only accessible via the water.
 Great local overnight spot with flat tenting, privies, and picnic tables."